 "Cholesterol" is in quotation marks because all of these molecules are made of triglycerides + cholesterol + phospholipids + protein, in varying quantities.
 They are NOT just cholesterol.

-Guidelines Differ In Recommendations For Cholesterol Monitoring
+International Guidelines Differ In Recommendations For Cholesterol Monitoring

 In actual fact, "cholesterol" blood tests only actually measure total cholesterol and HDL.
 The LDL and triglyceride component are just calculated using a mathematical equation.

 Internationally, some professional bodies have recognized this shortcoming and have changed their guidelines to accommodate this less-than-ideal situation.
 In people with high triglycerides, measuring non-HDL cholesterol levels may give a better estimate of the risk for heart disease than measuring only LDL.
 There also appears to be an association between non-HDL cholesterol and recurrent episodes of angina and non-fatal myocardial infarctions (heart attacks) in people with preexisting coronary heart disease.

 Your non-HDL cholesterol level is found by subtracting your HDL cholesterol from your total cholesterol.
 The optimal non-HDL cholesterol level is less than 130 mg/dL (3.37 mmol/L).

 Guidelines on the Management of Blood Cholesterol (2018)

 The most recent Guidelines on the Management of Blood Cholesterol, issued by the American College of Cardiology/American Heart Association Task Force and written in 2018, advises doctors to consider a patient’s blood cholesterol level along with other health and lifestyle factors when assessing and calculating their atherosclerotic cardiovascular disease (ASCVD) risk.